Nikolay-Lysenko/rl-musician/README.md

-# rl-musician
+# RL Musician

 Composition of music with reinforcement learning.
+Coming soon.